FluBBaOfWard/WSCpuTest/README.md

 This is to test that bit 5 (0x20) does not affect which segment register is accessed.

-### 0x9B (POLL/WAIT)

-On the WonderSwan it doesn't wait or cause exception, the POLL pin is probably held low at all times, works as a 1 byte NOP (9 cycles).

-### 0xC5,0xD8 - 0xC5,0xDF (LDS bx)
+### 0x8D,0xC8 - 0x8D,0xCF (LEA cx)

-This is the LDS instruction but with address mode set to register.
+This is the LEA instruction but with address mode set to register.
 It doesn't use the registers directly but instead gives you a couple of new addressing modes.
 The low 3 bits are mapped like this:
 0x0 = [ds:bx + ax]